EyalAr/lwip/README.md

 - As an object `{r: R, g: G, b: B, a: A}` where `R`, `G` and `B` are integers between 0 and 255 and `A` is an integer between 0 and 100.

+**Note**: The `A` value (alpha channel) is always optional and defaults to 100 (completely opaque).

 ### Note on transparent images

-0. Transparency is supported through an alpha channel.
+0. Transparency is supported through an alpha channel which ranges between 0 and 100.
+0 is completely transparent and 100 is completely opaque.
-0. Note that not all formats support transparency.
-If an image with an alpha channel is encoded with a format which does not support transparency, the alpha channel will ignored (effectively setting it to 100% for all pixels).
+0. Not all formats support transparency.
+If an image with an alpha channel is encoded with a format which does not support transparency, the alpha channel will be ignored (effectively setting it to 100% for all pixels).

 ## API